Alpha Gal Diet: What’s Safe, Off-Limits, and Risky

 Gelatin

-Found in products like JELL-O, marshmallows, jelly beans, and gummy candies, gelatin is typically derived from bovine or porcine sources and can be problematic for those with AGS.
-Alternatives made with fish gelatin or vegan options are generally safer, although it’s worth noting that vegan marshmallows often contain carrageenan, which can be a trigger for some alpha gals.
+Found in products like JELL-O, marshmallows, jelly beans, and gummy candies, gelatin is typically derived from bovine or porcine sources, which can be a problem for some people with alpha-gal syndrome.
+Alternatives made with fish gelatin or vegan options may be safer, although some vegan marshmallows contain carrageenan, which can also be an issue for certain alpha gals.

 Collagen